Completely determined Borel sets and measurability: Regularity approximations and measure approximations

 On the other hand, if $B$ is measurable in the sense of Definition \ref{defn:measurable_set}, then if $\langle f_n\rangle_{n\in\omega}$ is an $L^1$-name for $\chi_B$, the sets $A_n = \{x : f_n(x) < 2/3\}$ and $C_n = \{x : f_n(x) > 1/3\}$ demonstrate that $B$ is regularity-measurable.
 This follows because, letting $D = A_n\cap C_n$, we have

 \end{proof}

 The first step in evaluating the strength of $\CDM + \WWKL$ is immediate. \begin{proposition} Over $\WWKL$, the statement ``Every open subset of $2^\omega$ is measurable'' is equivalent to $\ACA$. \end{proposition} \begin{proof} It is clear that $\ACA$ proves the given statement.
-In the other direction, given an increasing sequence of real numbers $(a_n)$ with each $a_n < 1$, let $U$ be an open set designed so that $\mu_I(U) = \sup_n a_n$.
+In the other direction, given an increasing sequence of real numbers $\langle a_n\rangle$ with each $a_n < 1$, let $U$ be an open set designed so that $\mu_I(U) = \sup_n a_n$.
 For example, let $U$ be the set which contains exactly those cylinders $[p\concat 0]$ such that for some $n$, we have $.p\concat1<a_n$, where $.p\concat 1$ denotes the rational number with binary decimal expansion given by $p\concat1$.
 By $\WWKL$, $\mu_I(U) = \mu(U)$.
 But $\mu(U)$ exists as a number, thus $\sup_n a_n$ exists. \end{proof}

 Combining Propositions \ref{meetRCA} and \ref{joinACA}, we arrive at the following curiosity.
 Let $\mathsf{OSM}$ be the statement ``Every open set is regularity-measurable''.
-Then by Proposition \ref{joinACA}, we have that $\ACA$ is equivalent to $\WWKL \wedge \mathsf{OSM}$, while Proposition \ref{meetRCA} shows that $\RCA$ proves $\WWKL \vee \mathsf{OSM}$.
-Thus we have a diamond formed of reasonably natural principles (though it must be admitted that $\mathsf{OSM}$ does not mean much outside of $\WWKL$).
+Then by Proposition \ref{joinACA}, we have that $\ACA$ is equivalent to $\WWKL + \mathsf{OSM}$, while Proposition \ref{meetRCA} shows that $\RCA$ proves $\WWKL \vee \mathsf{OSM}$ (here $\vee$ denotes a disjunction of two principles, not a a join operator on those principles).
+Thus we have a diamond formed of reasonably natural principles, though it must be admitted that $\mathsf{OSM}$ does not mean much outside of $\WWKL$.
 We are not aware of any other diamond in reverse mathematics.
-By a diamond here we just mean informally an incomparable pair of principles $A$ and $B$ such that $A \wedge B$ is equivalent to some principle of interest, while $A \vee B$ follows from $\RCA$.
+By a diamond here we just mean informally an incomparable pair of principles $A$ and $B$ such that $A + B$ is equivalent to some principle of interest, while $A \vee B$ follows from $\RCA$.

 We return now to our main discussion of the principle $\CDM$.
 One direction of Proposition \ref{joinACA} can be extended to the Borel case as follows.